-The Site can collect stormwater samples only during a qualifying rain event.
-To collect a sample, two conditions must be met: 1) at least 72 hours must have elapsed since the previous flow event, and 2) the sample collection should occur during the first 30 minutes of the flow event.
+The only time the Site can collect stormwater samples is during a qualifying rain event, characterized by two conditions: 1) at least 72 hours must have elapsed since the previous flow event, and 2) the sample collection should occur during the first 30 minutes of the flow event.
 SRS continued to use wireless technology to send immediate text notifications of rain events and to start automated samplers at specific locations.
-This allowed SRS to comply with the SCDHEC permit requirements of sampling within 30 minutes of stormwater flow.
+This allowed SRS to comply with the SCDHEC permit requirement of sampling within 30 minutes of stormwater flow.